opidopiopi/kaboom/README.md

 Yeah, I know not the most creative story ever...

 Anyhow, Kaboom is a tiling window manager for windows.
 It tiles windows.
-The shortcuts suck at this point, but dont worry I'll change that asap...

-If you insist on trying it now, here are the shortcuts:</br>
+It tiles horizontally by default, a vertical arrangement is available too.

+The shortcuts are hardcoded for now: </br>
-Move windows: Alt + (j, k, l, i) </br>
+Move windows: Alt + (arrow keys) </br>
-Move Selection: Alt + (w, a, s, d) </br>
+Move Selection: Ctrl + (arrow keys) </br>
-Wrap Window with Vertical Arrangement: Alt + v </br>
+Wrap Window with Vertical Arrangement: Ctrl + v </br>
-Wrap Window with Vertical Arrangement: Alt + h </br>
+Wrap Window with Vertical Arrangement: Ctrl + h </br>
-Unwrap parent of selected Window: Alt + u </br>
+Unwrap parent of selected Window: Ctrl + u </br>

-See I told you they suck...
 Some windows might not be catched and therefore not tiled.
 It is really a pain in the *** to find out which window we might want to catch and which not.
 I need to find a good solution for that one...